Harold Castro Player Props: Rockies vs. Dodgers

-Harold Castro -- batting .333 in his past 10 games -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Michael Grove on the hill, on June 28 at 8:40 PM ET.
+The Colorado Rockies, including Harold Castro and his .545 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Thursday at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Dodgers.
+In his last game he had a one-hit showing (1-for-2) against the Dodgers.

 Harold Castro Game Info & Props vs. the Dodgers